AdaGold/calculator/README.md

 *  The program subtracts numbers accurately with both `subtract` and `-`
 *  The program adds numbers accurately with both `multiply` and `*`
 *  The program adds numbers accurately with both `divide` and `/`
-*  The program handles divide when attempting to divide by zero
+*  The program responds with user-friendly output (instead of an error message) when the user attempts to divide by zero
 *  The program handles erroneous input.
 For example the user might enter `clown` when asked to enter a number
     *  The program also needs to handle erroneous operators